What are the most spectacular roads in Mongolia?

 Located in the Bayan-Ölgii Province in western Mongolia, Khovd River bridge is a wooden bridge spanning the Khovd River.
 It’s one of the most spectacular bridges in the world.

-Orkhon Waterfall is a 16-metres (52,5 feet) high and 5-metres (16 feet) wide waterfall located in the Orkhon valley of Övörkhangai Province in central Mongolia.
-The waterfalls formed 20.000 years ago after a unique combination of earthquakes and volcanic eruptions.
+Orkhon Waterfall is a 16-metre (52.5 feet) high and 5-metre (16 feet) wide waterfall located in Övörkhangai Province in Mongolia.
+The waterfalls, formed 20,000 years ago, are one of the most visited tourist attractions in Central Mongolia.

 Khongoryn Els